open/close all folders

 - Barehanded Blade Block: Done once.

-- Hot Teacher: In the finale.
+- Hot Teacher: In the finale, she becomes an elementary school teacher.

 - Renaissance Girl: Straight A college student, ideal Yamato Nadeshiko, and skilled martial artist (barring the standard Ranger skills), all in one person.